Domino987/material-table-formik/README.md

-# Material Table Formik with Dialogs
+# Material Table Core Formik with Dialogs

-This package is a simple wrapper for [material-table](https://github.com/mbrn/material-table).
+This package is a simple wrapper for [material-table-core](https://github.com/material-table-core/core).

 It displays dialogs instead of the inline edit for the Add, Update and Delete actions.